ankitapandit939/APC-INJECTION/README.md

 So now WHAT IS A PROCESS IN A COMPUTER?
 - A PROCESS is basically a type of conatiner that helps the commands to get executed inside it when they are assigned with the help of THREAD.

-that takes us to i=our next basic unit THREAD
+that takes us to our next basic unit THREAD

 A THREAD is a fundamental unit of a PROCESS , it is the Thread that performs the execution of a assigned task or command in the Computer